dennisjooo/dennisjooo/README.md

 ### Hi there 👋
 My name Dennis Jonathan.
 I've just completed my bachelor's degree majoring in Business Mathematics.

-I'm super passionate about Machine Learning 📊🤖.
+I'm interested in Data Science and Machine Learning 📊🤖.

-Willing to learn and collaborate on projects 👯

 <!--
 **dennisjooo/dennisjooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.